 Can Students Park on Campus?

 Parking on campus is a privilege, not a right.
-In order to park on campus, students must purchase a parking pass, register their vehicle and agree to abide by the Parking Expectations.
+In order to park on campus, students must obtain a parking pass, register their vehicle and agree to abide by the Parking Expectations.
 They are then assigned a specific parking spot in the North (Student) Parking Lot and must park in that spot using the vehicle that they registered.

 Students should never park in the South (Staff and Visitor) Parking Lot.